pts/minilibc686/README.md

   or Clang compiler and the linker of the bundled TinyCC compiler, specify `--utcc --gcc=... --tccld`.

+Here is how to make the executable program file even smaller:

+* Don't use features you don't need.
+For example, if you don't need buffered I/O, then call write(2) instead of fwrite(3).
+Likewise, use write(2) instead of printf(3). minilibc686 does very hard work,
+* Keep using smart linking (`-msmart`, enabled by default). minilibc686, especially with smart linking enabled, does very hard work to unused functions and features out of the generated executable.
+For example, if you don't use `errno`, it won't be created or populated, so the syscall wrapper code becomes shorter.
+* Don't use TinyCC (`--tcc`) as your C compiler, it doesn't optimize code.
+  See below for using GCC, Clang or the default OpenWatcom C compiler.
+* Don't use the TinyCC linker (`--tccld`, it's also the default with `--tcc`), it generates larger programs than needed.
+* If your main(...) function doesn't use *envp* (its 3rd argument), then specify `-mno-envp`.
+It doesn't matter if you mention this variable in the function declaration.
+* If your main(...) function doesn't use *argv* (its 2nd argument), then specify `-mno-argv`.
+It doesn't matter if you mention this variable in the function declaration.
+* If your main(...) function doesn't use *argc* (its 1st argument), then specify `-mno-argc`.
+It doesn't matter if you mention this variable in the function declaration.
+If you use the OpenWatcom C compiler, and you write `int main(void) { ... }`, then *minicc* detects this, and enables `-mno-argc` for you.
+* If you don't mind that your code in memory (in the `.text` section) becomes writable, specify `-Wl,-N`.
+This will save 0x20 bytes or a few more.
+Please note that writable code is a security concern, it can make it easier for attachers to exploit vulnerabilities in your program.
+* Try both `-fomit-frame-pointer` and `-fno-omit-frame-pointer`, and pick the smaller.
+* Try both `-march=i386` and `-march=i686`, and pick the smaller.
+* Try both `--gcc` and without it (i.e. OpenWatcom C compiler).
+Try different versionf of GCC.
+Versions 4.x tend to generate shorter code than newer versions.
+Clang tends to generate a bit longer code than GCC.
+* The default calling convention (`__watcall`) of the vanilla OpenWatcom C complier often produces shorter code than the minilibc686 calling convention (GCC-flavored `__cdecl`).
+However, when used by *minicc*, the minilibc686 calling convention is activated by default for the OpenWatcom C compiler is well.
+You may want to decorate some of your C functions with `__watcall` instead, e.g.
+  `int __watcall mul3(int x) { return 3 * x; }`.
+  For GCC (and TinyCC), you may want to try another similar calling
+  convention:
+  `__attribute__((regparm(3))) int mul3(int x) { return 3 * x; }`.

 Here is how to disable some default *minicc* functionality:

 * Disable code size optimization: specify any `-O...` flag, e.g. `-O0` for